tsynode/pricing-agent/README.md

 2. Configure AWS credentials in GitHub repository secrets:
    - `AWS_ACCESS_KEY_ID`
    - `AWS_SECRET_ACCESS_KEY`
+   - `AWS_SESSION_TOKEN` (optional, for temporary credentials)
+3. Either:
-3. Push to the main branch to trigger deployment
+   - Push to the main branch to trigger automatic deployment, or
+   - Manually trigger the workflow from the Actions tab and select your desired AWS region

 #### Option 2: Manual Deployment